Written by Alexander Bitar

-Early examples of Steiff "Teacher" dolls can be worth between $1000 - $3000, depending on a condition.
-‘Bonnet-head’ wax dolls or swivel-head china dolls, for example, have a special rarity which has made them highly collectible while the detail in painting of the face and the features used can also enhance value.
+Early examples of Steiff "Teacher" dolls can be worth between £1,000 and £3,000, depending on condition.
+"Bonnet-head" wax dolls or swivel-head china dolls have an exceptional rarity that has made them highly collectable.
+At the same time, the detail in the face painting and the features used can also enhance value.
 If your Grandmother or mother were lucky enough to get their hands on the Barbie doll when they were little girls, it is a good idea to check if they have it.
-Early Barbies, from the 1950's, and especially the ones originally produced in Japan, are highly collectible and sought after and can be worth anything from £8 000 - $30 000 depending on the condition and original vanity set.
+Early Barbies from the 1950s, especially those originally produced in Japan, are highly collectable and sought after and can be worth anything from £8,000 to £30,000 depending on the condition and original vanity set.

-Related: How to Value Barbies?
+Related: How to Value Barbies

-The value of some toys, in particular early examples of wood and tinplate are not reliant on packaging, sometimes there would not have been such an original box and in these cases the condition of paintwork and the design may well be enough to secure a high value.
-As most types of toy are collected, age is often a significant a significant factor within a type.
+The value of some toys, in particular, early examples of wood and tinplate, are not reliant on the packaging; sometimes, there would not have been such an original box, and in these cases, the condition of the paintwork and the design may well be enough to secure a high value.
+As most types of toys are collected, age is often a significant factor within a type.
 For example, while Märklin model trains may generally fetch higher prices than Bing examples, Bing pieces from before the First World War are highly desirable.

 Mass-produced soft toys are a relatively recent addition to the toy market.
-The German firm Steiff is probably the most well-known and perhaps the first great soft-toy producer having been established in 1877.
-Steiff Dicky Bear from 1930s was sold for a hefty $53 803 at Christies in London.
-Steiff is, perhaps unsurprisingly, the most sought after make but most other soft toys that predate the First World War will have a high value.
+The German firm Steiff is probably the most well-known and the first great soft-toy producer, established in 1877.
+Steiff Dicky Bear from the 1930s was sold for a hefty £50,000 at Christie's in London.
+Steiff is, perhaps unsurprisingly, the most sought-after make, but most other soft toys that predate the First World War will have a high value.
 Unfortunately, the simplicity of soft toys, in particular teddy bears, has made fakes popular.